JvanKatwijk/drmplus/README.md

 xHE-AAC encoded audio frames. *However, the ONLY source I currently have is a recording of a fragment of a transmission from Petersburg, in which the binding between service and (audio)stream changes constantly*.
-I do not know how to interpret the changing (at least the rapid changing) of the binding of streams to services!!!
+The selection of audio channels seems to work well, selection of data is being worked on

 Any suggestion is more than welcome